-There is no longer any coursework element in GCSE Mathematics; the assessment consists of examinations at the end.
+There is no longer a coursework or Centre Assessed element in GCSE Mathematics: the assessment consists of examinations at the end of the course.

-Candidates must enter at one tier only and at KGGS we expect all students to be entered at the Higher Tier.
-The Higher Tier course is very full and very demanding.
-It contains all of the Foundation Tier and a significant number of additional topics.
+Candidates must enter at one tier only and at KGGS we aim to ensure all students, wherever possible, are entered at the Higher Tier.
+The Higher Tier course is very full; and contains all the Foundation Tier content and a significant number of additional topics.
 Success at the higher grades in GCSE Mathematics requires a high level of commitment to the subject.

-Studying Mathematics at AS and A Level builds on work you will have met at GCSE, but also involves new ideas that some of the greatest minds of the millennium have produced.
-It will help you solve quite complicated problems using mathematical arguments and logic.
-You will also use mathematical skills and knowledge to solve problems and come to understand and demonstrate what is meant by "proof" in mathematics.
+Studying Mathematics at A Level builds on work you will have met at GCSE, but also involves new ideas that some of the greatest minds of the millennium have produced.
+You will also use mathematical skills and knowledge to solve problems and come to understand and demonstrate what is meant by "proof" in Mathematics.

-When studying pure mathematics at AS and A level you will be extending your knowledge of such topics as algebra and trigonometry as well as learning some brand new ideas such as calculus.
-If you enjoyed the challenge of problem solving at GCSE using such mathematical techniques then you should find the prospect of this course very appealing.
+When studying Pure Mathematics at A Level, you will be extending your knowledge of such topics as algebra and trigonometry, as well as learning some brand new ideas such as calculus.
+If you enjoyed the challenge of problem solving at GCSE using such mathematical techniques, then they should find the prospect of this course very appealing.

-For information on A level courses beginning September 2020 – please see the Sixth Form Admissions page.
+For information on Mathematics and all A Level courses beginning in September - please see the Sixth Form Admissions page.